The Most Unique Things to Do in Geneva, Switzerland

 Browse the flea markets

-An outdoor flea market with antiques on display in Geneva.
+Outdoor flea market in Geneva.

 United Nations Office